ansys/pysam-sysml2/doc/source/users/api/write-model.rst

 Function ``set_value``
 ----------------------

-This function is for all primitive type :
+This function is for all primitive types:

 .. code:: python